BauerCampos/Real_state_price_prediction/README.md

 - **Month (sine)**
 - **Month (cosine)**

 This method preserve the cyclic nature of months while maintaining the proportional relationships between months, the method was intentionally omitted for days of the month.
-Analysis of the dataset confirmed the theoretical expectation that real estate transaction timing within a month is random and shows no correlation with purchase price.
+Analysis of the dataset confirmed the theoretical expectation that timing within a month is random and shows no correlation with purchase price.

 ## 🤖 Algorithms
 - [Decision Tree](realestate/decision_tree)